 - For non-loaded potato skins, don’t put on the taco meat.
 Use bacon, sour cream, or green onions instead.

 - Short on time?
 Prick the potatoes and cook in the microwave for 10 minutes.
 Slice, scoop, and crisp up in the oven.

-- Make ahead until the cheese and bacon step, then cover and refrigerate.
-Reheat on a baking tray at 425F, then add the rest of the toppings.
+- Cook the potatoes and taco meat ahead, then cover and refrigerate.
+Reheat the potatoes on a baking tray at 425 F, microwave the taco meat, and add the rest of the toppings.